-Note: Evaluation results for each of the out-of-sample data windows of 5-minute interval BTC/USDT data.
-The presented metrics are: portfolio value at the end of the evaluation period (VAL), Annualized Return Compound (ARD), Annualized Standard Deviation (ASD), Information Ratio (IR\), Maximum Drawdown (MD), Modified Information Ratio (IR\\), number of trades (N) and percent of the long/short positions (LONG/SHORT).
-MACD = MACD strategy.
-RSI = RSI strategy.
-Q Informer = Quantile Informer.
-G Informer = GMADL Informer.
+Note: Evaluation results for each of the out-of-sample data window of 30min interval BTC/USDT data.
+The presented metrics are: portfolio value at the end of the evaluation period (VAL), Annualized Return Compound (ARD), Annualized Standard Deviation (ASD), Information Ratio (IR), Maximum Drawdown (MD), Modified Information Ratio (IR), number of trades (N) and percent of the long/short positions (LONG/SHORT).